knice/inquiry.ucsc.edu/source/_articles/2020-21/local-goes-global.md

-now regularly trudge through downtown flooding and the number of dangerously hot days is expected to [quadruple by 2050](https://www.wlrn.org/post/its-going-feel-100-degrees-florida-lot-more-often-study-finds#stream/0), stepped around their own conservative state and federal governments to become one of the most recent C40 members in January 2020.
+now regularly trudge through downtown flooding and the number of dangerously hot days is expected to [quadruple by 2050](https://www.wlrn.org/post/its-going-feel-100-degrees-florida-lot-more-often-study-finds#stream/0), stepped around its own conservative state and federal governments to become one of the most recent C40 members in January 2020.

 Other city networks are similarly focused on climate change.
 For